Loading617/Inter/README.md

 # TVT
-TVT (An Acronym for Talk VS Talk) A new talk, text, video call platform written in Rust
+TVT (An Acronym for TalkVSTalk) A new talk, text, video call platform written in Rust